 WP Debug is a PHP constant (a permanent global variable) that can be used to trigger the “debug” mode throughout WordPress.
 It is assumed to be false by default and is usually set to true in the wp-config.php file on development copies of WordPress.

-WP_Debug Log is a companion to WP_Debug that causes all errors to also be saved to a debug.log file.
+WP Debug Log is a companion to WP_Debug that causes all errors to also be saved to a debug.log file.
 This is useful if you want to review all notices later or need to view notices generated off-screen.
 By default, this feature comes disabled.
 But you can enable this feature any time.
+After you enable this feature, all the errors, warnings and notices will be logged and displayed inside your WordPress Admin Dashboard.

 - Login to your Website's Cpanel.
 You might also access your account via SSH.